Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Average steps per interval](figure/Average steps per interval-1.png)

-Get the 5-minute interval that-on average across all the days in the dataset- contains the maximum number of steps.
+#### 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r